 Bracton Centre for Legal History Research (BCLHR)

-- A beacon for internationally excellent, original and rigorous legal history scholarship spanning the Middle Ages to the modern period and employing both doctrinal and interdisciplinary approaches.
+- A beacon for internationally excellent, original and rigorous legal history scholarship spanning the last five centuries and employing doctrinal, theoretical, comparative, socio-legal and interdisciplinary approaches.

-- A hive for major funded research projects.
+- A hub for major funded research projects.

 - A centre for postgraduate study encouraging use of the excellent facilities for legal history research in Exeter and South West England.

 - A forum for public lectures, conferences and seminars open to all sharing an interest in legal history.